isaac-mason/arancini/packages/core/README.md

     const xOffset = context.width / 2;
     const yOffset = context.height / 2;

-    // the results of the `toDraw` query are available under `this.toDraw.all`
+    // the results of the `toDraw` query are available under `this.toDraw.entities` for (const entity of this.toDraw.entities) {
-    // We can also check `this.toDraw.added` and this.toDraw.removed` to get
-    // entities that have been added and remove since the last system update. for (const entity of this.toDraw.all) {
       // let's get the position of the random walker const { x, y } = entity.get(Position);